CozmycDev/ProjectKorraScrolls/README.md

   # Early Game Rewards - give new players a small boost with rewards specific to their element
   earlyGameRewards:
-    enabled: true  # Whether to give players bonus scrolls for their first log broken, crop planted, and bed slept in.
+    enabled: false  # Whether to give players bonus scrolls for their first log broken, crop planted, and bed slept in.
     amount: 3  # Number of scrolls to give for each milestone (always identical copies)
     playerElementOnly: true  # Whether these should be scrolls from player's elements only
     includeSubelements: false  # Whether to include subelement scrolls when filtering by element